flashmt/vnoiwebsite/documents/working_agreement.md

 1. In case assigned task is not clear, ask Trung / Yen for clarification immediately.
 1. Frequently update Trung with what you're doing & if you have any difficulties completing tasks.
 1. Be confident!
 Ask lots of questions!
 Participate actively in dicussions.
+1. Important points will be written down in documentation (like this one!), so you do not have to read all the Facebook chat messages to get important updates.

 # Working with Trello
 1. New tasks will be created on "Todo" columns